demianriccardi/p5-HackaMol/README.md

        prompt> cpanm HackaMol

 I use Dist::Zilla and a bunch of plugins to manage the CPAN releases.
-Dist::Zilla is widely used but fairly dependency heavy.  after installing Dist::Zilla
+Dist::Zilla is widely used but fairly dependency heavy.
+You can install Dist::Zilla and build the library from the github clone, but that shouldn't be necessary.
-  1. prompt> dzil build
-  2. prompt> cpanm $HackaMolsomething.tar.gz

 HackaMol is too fun to not be experimental!
 Feedback and contributions welcome!